marilyn-croffie/marilyn-croffie.github.io/about.md

 - The scope and value of technical work are visible to non-technical stakeholders
 - Frameworks and best practices propagate across projects

 I believe technical excellence without communication is incomplete.
-The most elegant algorithm, the most rigorous research, or the most carefully designed system only matters if it can be understood, maintained, and built upon.
+The most elegant algorithm, the most rigorous research, or the most carefully designed system only matters if others can understand it, maintain it, and build on it.

-If you’re working on a tutorial, training manual, framework, or something complex that needs to be built, understood, maintained, or shared, let’s talk.
+If you're working on a tutorial, training manual, framework, or something complex that needs to be built, understood, maintained, or extended, [let's talk](/#cta-section).